1719pankaj/Dank-Memes-2/CONTRIBUTING.md

 ## New contributor guide

+Please ensure your pull request adheres to the following guidelines:

+- Start the Name with a capital.
+- Check your spelling and grammar.
+- Make sure your text editor is set to remove trailing whitespace.(Mandatory)

 See the [README](README.md) to get an overview of the project.
 Here are some helpful resources to get you comfortable with open source contribution:

 ### Issues